SwissBorg enters the UAE to redesign the banks of the future

 PHOTO

-In the first year of its operation, the organization raised AED 200 million via a successful Initial Coin Offering across 146 countries from 25,000 individual contributors across the globe.
+In the first year of its operation, the organisation raised AED200 million ($54.45 million) via a successful Initial Coin Offering across 146 countries from 25,000 individual contributors across the globe.
 Today, the platform has 700,000 active users across multiple countries, having established strong relationships with various banks with fiat gateways for 16 currencies and credit cards.

 In the UAE, the adoption of cryptocurrencies has gained popularity, with both local and international players in healthy competition.
 According to Gemini’s 2022 report ‘Global State of Crypto’, 35% of the UAE population have adopted some form of crypto tokens, compared to 17% uptake in developed nations.
 And of the part of the population that has not yet invested, 32% are likely to purchase crypto in 2023.
 A third of the crypto owners use it to make in-person purchases at brick-and-mortar retailers, compared to just 19% of owners globally.